-First attempts at viticulture existed in this South American country as early as 1541, when Spanish Conquistadores planted vineyards at the mouth of the Rio de la Plata on the Atlantic coast.
-This was unsuccessful.
-The Argentine viticulture really started with the production of altar wine, The citizens of the northern city of Santiago del Estero in the province of the same name built a church and looked for a pastor.
-The Jesuit priest Cedrón, who came from Spain with the Conquistadores, traveled from the other side of the Andes Chile Cottonseed, wheat, barley and some European grape varieties, including the historically significant Spanish variety Listán Prieto, which is referred to here as Criolla Chica, Uva Negra or Uva Negra Vino (see also under Criolla ).
-These vines were from 1556 in the three provinces La Rioja.
+The first attempts at viticulture were made in this South American country as early as 1541, when Spanish conquistadores planted vines at the mouth of the Rio de la Plata on the Atlantic coast.
+However, this was unsuccessful.
+Argentine viticulture really started producing altar wine, The citizens of the northern city of Santiago del Estero in the province of the same name built a church and looked for a pastor.
+The Jesuit Father Cedrón, who came from Spain with the Conquistadores, traveled from the other side of the Andes Chile and brought as a gift cotton seeds, wheat, barley and some European grape varieties, including the historically important Spanish variety Listán Prieto, which is referred to here as Criolla Chica, Uva Negra or Uva Negra Vino (see also under Criolla ).
+These vines were planted in the three provinces from 1556 La Rioja.
 Mendoza and San Juan planted.
-There, then, by the end of the 16th century partly already a commercial viticulture has arisen.
+By the end of the 16th century, commercial winegrowing had already begun there.

-The heavily fragmented vineyards extend from Salta in the north to Chubut in the south.
+The heavily dismembered vineyards stretch from Salta in the north to Chubut in the south.
 They form a strip in the west of 1,750 meters long and 100 kilometers wide along the foothills of the Andes.
-The altitude of an average of 600 to 1,200 and sometimes up to 2,400 meters results in cool night temperatures.
-The winery Colomé In Salta cultivates vines even in 3,111 meters and thus owns the highest vineyards of the world.
-Due to lower rainfall with an average of 200 to 250 millimeters a year (with relatively often hail ), lower humidity and great dryness (with the advantage less often fungal diseases ) is an artificial one irrigation unavoidable.
-This is mainly due to a sewer network, which was started centuries ago by the Native Americans.
-The water comes from rivers leading to meltwater with their sources in the nearby Andes, as well as from thousands of deep wells with water pumped from 60 to 120 meters depth and is led in winding furrows through the vineyards.
+The average altitude of 600 to 1,200 meters and sometimes up to 2,400 meters results in cool night temperatures.
+The winery Colomé in Salta, vines are even cultivated at 3,111 meters and thus have the highest vineyards of the world.
+Because of less rainfall with an average of 200 to 250 millimeters per year (with relatively often hail ), lower humidity and great dryness (with the advantage less often fungal diseases ) is an artificial one irrigation unavoidable.
+This is done primarily through a canal network that was started centuries ago by the Native Americans.
+The water comes from rivers carrying meltwater with their sources in the nearby Andes, as well as from thousands of deep wells with water pumped from a depth of 60 to 120 meters and is led through the vineyards in tortuous furrows.

-In 2012, the area was 222,000 hectares, of which 11.77 million hectoliters of wine were produced.
-On about 10,000 hectares are pure table grapes, another 3,500 hectares are used for the production of raisins, An Argentine peculiarity is the classification of grape varieties in red, pink and white varieties.
-Mid-1970s, the vineyard had amounted to 350,000 hectares.
-A white wine boom and regulatory measures have cleared 130,000 hectares.
-The high yielding pink Criolla Chica, Criolla Grande, Cereza, Moscatel Rosada and others turn into plain red and white wines RTK processed (rectified concentrated grape must).
-Two thirds will be mass wines white and pink varieties in the open dispenser, Tetra Paks and larger glass bottles marketed.
-The most common variety is the Malbec ( Cot ).
-Because the phylloxera has hardly played a meaning, a large part of the vines still grows on their own roots.
+In 2012 the area under vines was 222,000 hectares, of which 11.77 million hectoliters of wine were produced.
+On around 10,000 hectares are pure table grapes, another 3,500 hectares are used for the production of raisins, An Argentinian specialty is the division of the grape varieties into red, pink and white varieties.
+In the mid-1970s, the area under vines was still 350,000 hectares.
+A white wine boom and regulatory measures cleared 130,000 hectares.
+The high-yielding pink Criolla Chica, Criolla Grande, Cereza, Moscatel Rosada and others become simple light red wines and RTK (rectified concentrated grape must) processed.
+Two thirds mass wines from white and pink varieties in an open taproom, Tetra Paks and larger glass bottles are marketed.
+The most common variety is the Malbec (ideal for Argentine conditions) ( Cot ).
+Since the phylloxera hardly a meaning, a large part of the vines still grows on own roots.
 However, it is increasingly being switched to grafted vines.
 The Blend 2010:

 Synonyms or arg.
 Surname